-In summary, the Transonic Cascade TEAMAero has been tested at the DLR's Transonic Cascade Wind Tunnel over a variety of operating conditions across its entire working range.
-For this purpose, the cascade was manufactured and fully instrumented at the inlet, the blade surfaces, and outlet.
-The measurements obtained showed a good agreement with the CFD-RANS results with regard to the overall performance of the cascade.
+In summary, the Transonic Cascade TEAMAero has been tested at the DLR's transonic cascade wind tunnel over a variety of operating conditions across its entire working range.
+For this purpose, the cascade was manufactured and fully instrumented at the inlet, the blade surfaces, and the outlet.
+The measurements obtained agree well with the CFD-RANS results, with regard to the overall performance of the cascade.
 The measurements also confirm the successful achievement of the main objectives set in the original optimization of the new cascade design.
-These achievements include a large working range of at least $2^{\circ}$ , with low losses at the inflow design angle ( $\omega \approx 0.11$ ), and at a high aerodynamic loading ( $FT \approx 10.1^{\circ}$ ).
+These achievements include a large working range of at least 2°, with low losses at the inflow design angle ($\omega \approx 0.11$), and at a high aerodynamic loading ($FT \approx 10.1^\circ$).
 However, some discrepancies with the CFD-RANS results become evident as the details of the flow are compared over the different regions of interest.
-This includes discrepancies in the development of the flow over the laminar separation bubble formed under the passage shock, and in the topology of the wake losses at the outlet.
+This includes discrepancies in the development of the flow over the laminar separation bubble formed under the passage shock and in the topology of the wake losses at the outlet.

-From the results presented, it can be said that the optimization methodology followed to design the cascade has been validated, given that it was focused on its overall performance over the working range.
-However, the results have also highlighted the shortcomings of the RANS methods employed, as some of the details resulting from the inherently unsteady flow around the shock-boundary layer interaction were not properly captured.
-This can be particularly problematic for designers, as these effects were shown to play a role on the development of the flow downstream of the cascade.
+From the results presented, it can be said that the optimization methodology used to design the cascade has been validated, given that it focused on its overall performance over the working range.
+However, the results have also highlighted the shortcomings of the RANS methods employed, as some of the details resulting from the inherently unsteady flow around the shock-boundary layer interactions were not properly captured.
+This can be particularly problematic for designers, as these effects were shown to play a role in the development of the flow downstream of the cascade.
 This role was also shown to be increasingly important as the inflow angle approaches the upper end of the cascade's working range.
 Further studies with different CFD-(U)RANS methods and approaches focused on these operating conditions could then bring tangible benefits to future design efforts.
-This given that high-fidelity CFD methods may be able to capture some of these missing details, but remain far too expensive for the purpose of a design effort.
+While high-fidelity CFD methods may be able to capture some of these missing details, they remain far too expensive for the purpose of a design effort.

 Regarding the experimental campaign as a whole, it was shown that there is a palpable benefit available from bringing numerical and experimental methods together.
-The approach followed to design and test the TCTA has enabled the validation of both sets of results by drawing on their strengths and identifying their shortcomings.
-As interest grows on mitigating the unsteady effects observed, further and deeper collaborations will be required that take advantage of both research methods.
-Only this way could researchers start clarifying the physical mechanisms driving these effects to unlock new performance from these designs.
-It is precisely this knowledge gap that the DLR aims to address in the future within the context of the TEAMAero consortium with further investigations on the TCTA with unsteady measurement techniques and high-fidelity CFD simulations.
+The approach followed in designing and testing the TCTA has enabled the validation of both sets of results by drawing on their strengths and identifying their shortcomings.
+As interest grows in mitigating the unsteady effects observed, further and deeper collaborations will be required that take advantage of both research methods.
+Only in this way could researchers start clarifying the physical mechanisms driving these effects, potentially unlocking the performance of these designs.
+It is precisely this knowledge gap that the DLR aims to address in the future, within the context of the TEAMAero consortium, with further investigations into the TCTA using unsteady measurement techniques and high-fidelity CFD simulations.
+Author Contributions: Conceptualization, E.J.M.L., A.H., and S.G.; data curation, E.J.M.L.; formal analysis, T.O.; funding acquisition, A.H.; investigation, E.J.M.L., A.H., T.O., and S.G.; methodology, E.J.M.L., A.H., T.O., and S.G.; project administration, A.H. and V.G.; resources, A.H. and S.G.; software, E.J.M.L.; supervision, A.H. and V.G.; validation, E.J.M.L. and A.H.; writing-original draft, E.J.M.L.; writing-review and editing, E.J.M.L., A.H., T.O., S.G., and V.G.
+All authors have read and agreed to the published version of the manuscript.